x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

 - [Set-MailUser](https://technet.microsoft.com/library/087a55a2-ee8d-41a8-9c8f-d86e32ce8448.aspx)

-Here are some examples of using the Shell to change mail user properties.
+Here are some examples of using Exchange Online PowerShell to change mail user properties.

 This example sets the external email address for Pilar Pinilla.